A combinatorial approach to the structure of locally inverse semigroups: Some special classes of locally inverse semigroups

 Assume now that $\Ga_e$ is arrow transitive for all $e\in E(S)$.
 By Lemma \ref{atrans}, for each $x\in\oX$, $\Dcc_e\cap xx'Sxx'$ is either empty or a subgroup for all $e\in E(S)$.
 So, each $\Dc$-class of $xx'Sxx'$ is a group and $xx'Sxx'$ is a Clifford semigroup.
 Let now $f$ be an idempotent of $S$ and let $x\in\oX$ such that $f\omega^r xx'$.
 Note that $\varphi:fSf\to fSfxx',\,s\mapsto sxx'$ is an isomorphism.
 Hence $fSfxx'$ is a regular subsemigroup of $xx'Sxx'$ and, consequently, it is a Clifford semigroup too.
 We have shown that all local submonoids $fSf$ of $S$ are Clifford semigroups.
 So, $S$ is a strict regular semigroup. \end{proof}

-We saw above that there is no automorphism of an rliw-graph $\Ga$ that sends a vertex $\av$ into another vertex at line-distance 2 from $\av$.
+No automorphism of an rliw-graph $\Ga$ can send a vertex $\av$ into another vertex at line-distance 2 from $\av$ as, otherwise, this would contradict the fact of $\Ga$ being reduced.
 Hence, we will consider also the following weak version of vertex-transitivity: an liw-graph is \emph{almost vertex-transitive} if for each pair $(\av,\bv)$ of vertices of $\Ga$, there exists $\varphi\in\Aut(\Ga)$ such that $\av\varphi$ is at line-distance at most 2 from $\bv$.
 This condition is clearly equivalent to say that for each pair of vertices $(\av,\bv)$ of different sides, there exists $\varphi\in\Aut(\Ga)$ such that $\av\varphi$ and $\bv$ are connected by a line.
 The \emph{orbit} $O(\av)$ of a vertex $\av\in\Ga$ is the set

 The orbit $O(\av)$ is \emph{full} if each vertex $\bv\in\Ga$ with $\sb(\bv)\neq \sb(\av)$ is connected by a line to some vertex of $O(\av)$.
 Observe that $\Ga$ is almost vertex-transitive \iff\ all its orbits are \emph{full}.